TumblerWarren/Virtual_Avatar_ChatBot/readme.md

 ##  🚧 Goals
 - Add Voicevox Functionality -- DONE ✅
 - Supports Oogabooga Text Gen -- DONE ✅
-- Running the project without depending on beta.charecter.ai website, by runing llm model locally -- PENDING ⏳
+- Running the project without depending on beta.charecter.ai website, by runing llm model locally -- PARTIALLY DONE ⏳
 - Give the waifu an access to the internet -- PENDING ⏳
 - All many more.